 There are three pools.
 Pool temperatures range between 24C and 38C degrees.
 Choose your temperature, relax and enjoy the lush forest setting.
-It was raining during our March visit, which made the pools a lovely, soothing escape.
+It was raining during our March visit, which made the pools a warm, soothing escape.

 The pool furthest from the entrance is the coolest pool ranging between 24C and 28C degrees.
 The Caldeira Velha waterfall tumbles into this upper pool adding warmed water from the valley sides.
 Like an infinity pool, the water overflows into a stream below.
 This stream feeds the middle pool.

 The pools’ water comes from the area’s hot springs and valley runoff.
 This water is very iron-rich so wear dark colours to avoid accidentally dying your clothes an orangey-brown.
 Several hot springs bubble to the surface near the pools but these are not accessible.
-The signs note temperatures of 60C to 100C degrees.
+Signs note temperatures of 60C to 100C degrees.